Press enter to skip the top menu

 What is a parameter?
 A parameter is a variable that holds a value that has been passed to the function by the main programme, or by another function.
 In our case, once our programme has calculated the value of the gross, it calls the function calculateTax() and passes the value of the gross to it.
 This value will be stored in the parameter gross.

 To finish off the description of the first line of code we must point out the colon at the end of the line.
-This colon specifies that lines 2 to 6 are subservient to line 1 or, in other words, are the body of the function.
+This colon specifies that lines 2 to 6 are subservient to line 1 or, in other words, the indented lines form the body of the function.

 Lines 2 to 5 consist of an if..else construct.
 This construct tests the value of the parameter and if it is less than 500 the value of the local variable tax is calculated in line 3, otherwise the value of tax is calculated at line5.

 Line 6 has something new for us – the keyword return.
-In our case this is followed by the variable tax.
+This is followed by the variable tax.
 Before describing this keyword we must first look at the concept of local variables.

 Since the variable tax is local to the function calculateGross() it cannot be seen by the main programme and if we need to get the value stored variable back to the main programme we have to use the keyword return to do so.

-Once we start examining the main programme we shall show you exactly how this is done.
+Once we start examining the main programme we shall show you exactly how this is accomplished.

 Go to top